runetrust/cds-spatial/README.md

 ## Pipeline

-Run the steps below in order from inside the `src/` directory.
+Run the steps below in order from inside the `src/` directory to scrape all articles in the period 01/01/2005 - 31/12/2006.
+CLI Also accepts a new url via the --url parameter (Remember to wrap it with "")

 ### Step 1 - Scrape articles